luciddreamz/laravel/readme.md

 1. Create an account at https://www.openshift.com/

-1. Create a Laravel application
+1. Create a Laravel application:

     ```
-    rhc app create laravelapp php-5.4 mysql-5.5 --from-code=https://github.com/luciddreamz/laravel
+    rhc app create laravelapp https://raw.githubusercontent.com/luciddreamz/openshift-php/master/metadata/manifest.yml mysql-5.5 --from-code=https://github.com/luciddreamz/laravel
     ```
     or

     ```
-    rhc app create laravelapp php-5.4 postgresql-9.2 --from-code=https://github.com/luciddreamz/laravel
+    rhc app create laravelapp https://raw.githubusercontent.com/luciddreamz/openshift-php/master/metadata/manifest.yml postgresql-9.2 --from-code=https://github.com/luciddreamz/laravel
     ```

-   **Note:** This QuickStart will not work with PHP 5.3
+   **Note:** This QuickStart is setup to use a [custom version](https://github.com/luciddreamz/openshift-php) of the OpenShift PHP 5.4 cartridge with the latest version of Composer installed.
+The version of Composer that ships with OpenShift's current PHP 5.4 cartridge is slightly out of date will error when it encounters Laravel's more recent version syntax (ex.
+Invalid version string "^1.0.1").

 ## Additional Resources ##
 Documentation for the Laravel framework can be found on the [Laravel website](http://laravel.com/docs).
+Check out OpenShift's [Developer Portal](https://developers.openshift.com/en/php-overview.html) for help running PHP on OpenShift.